taddieken95/taddieken95.github.io/README.md

 Well, OK maybe not quite ***everything***, but if it's something that's on your mind and pertains to the field of Technical Writing, then it's worth submitting.

 Want to share your story on how you got into Technical Writing?
 Tell us about it.
 Want to create a user manual on how to pry information out from reserved SMEs?
 Teach us.
 Do you have a call-to-action for how we can improve our field?
 Shout it from the rooftop and let us rally behind you.
 We're here to elevate, support, and learn - and we can't do it without *you*.

+## "Who's in charge here?"

+Well, *nobody*, really.
+However, if you're interested to learn more about the admins of this repository, feel free to visit **About the Admins**.
+That being said, we want to stress the importance we place on maintaining a singular plane.
+This serves as a means for ***all voices***, and we will never prioritize one author over another.